Quantum Clarity LLC · HELIOS Project · March 2026

 Battery cathodes

-Solid-state interfaces
+Solid-state electrolytes

 Transition-metal catalysis